2025–26 Zira FK season

-The 2025–26 season is the twelfth in the history of Zira FK and the eleventh consecutive season in the Azerbaijan Premier League.
+The 2025–26 season was the twelfth in the history of Zira FK and the eleventh consecutive season in the Azerbaijan Premier League.
 Besides the domestic league, Zira will participate in the Azerbaijan Cup, and where knocked out of the UEFA Conference League at the Second qualifying round.

 Season events

 On 28 May 2025, Zira announced the signing of Brahim Konaté from Şamaxı, to a two-year contract.

 On 7 June, Zira announced the signing of Yegor Bogomolsky from Neftçi, to a two-year contract.

 On 12 June, Zira announced the permanent signing of İsmayıl İbrahimli from Qarabağ, having previously played for the club on loan, to a two-year contract whilst Anar Nazirov also extended his contract until the summer of 2026.

 On 1 July, Zira announced the signing of Rövlan Muradov from Sumgayit, to a two-year contract with the option of an additional year.

 On 2 July, Zira announced the signing of Abdul Aziz Batibie from Pumas FC d'Ablogamé, to a four-year contract.

 On 8 July, Zira announced the signing of Vincent Thill from Sabah, to a one-year contract, with the option of an additional year.

 On 5 August, Zira announced the signing of Namiq Ələsgərov from Sabah, to a two-year contract, with the option of an additional year.

 On 11 August, Zira announced the signing of Leroy-Jacques Mickels from Şamaxı, to a two-year contract.

 On 11 September, Zira announced the signing of Henrique from Leixões, to a one-year contract, with the option of an additional year.

+On 22 October, Zira announced that Vincent Thill had left the club after his contract was terminated by mutual agreement.

+On 6 January, Zira announced the signing of Rufat Abdullazade on loan from NK Varaždin until the end of the season, with an option to make the move permanent.

+On 9 February, Zira announced the signing of Eren Aydın from Veres Rivne, on a contract until the end of the season.

+On 12 February, Zira announced the signing of Anatoliy Nuriyev from Sabah on a contract until the end of the season.

+On 17 February, Zira announced that Yegor Bogomolsky had joined Ural Yekaterinburg on loan until the end of the season, with an option to make the move permanent.

+On 31 May, Zira announced that Stephane Acka, Ceyhun Nuriyev, Eldar Kuliyev and Leroy-Jacques Mickels had all left the club after their contracts had expired, and that Rufat Abdullazade had returned to NK Varaždin after his loan deal had expired.